Here's Our Rant About Agrify Corporation (AGFY)

-Agrify Corporation (NASDAQ:AGFY) went down by -7.63% from its latest closing price compared to the recent 1-year high of $35.94.
-The company’s stock price has collected -16.10% of loss in the last five trading sessions.
+Agrify Corporation (NASDAQ:AGFY) went up by 8.16% from its latest closing price compared to the recent 1-year high of $35.94.
+The company’s stock price has collected 21.12% of gains in the last five trading sessions.
 Press Release reported on 08/12/21 that Agrify Announces Record Second Quarter 2021 Financial Results

 Is It Worth Investing in Agrify Corporation (NASDAQ :AGFY) Right Now?